epitcher/google-foobar-attempt/README.md

 **Level 2 -** If I recall there was 3 tasks in this level, observe I only have two files in there, again if anyone knows what the other was, let me know!

-**Level 3 -** This is where things really began to require thinking about for a while, I found myself reading the task & deliverating until the timer was almost up each time
+**Level 3 -** This is where things really began to require thinking about for a while, I found myself reading the task & deliberating away from keyboard until the timer was almost up each time

 **Level 4 -** @todo